gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/labs/Lab_1_Build_dot_NET_Core_app/README.md

 The following commands makes a .NET Core project directory, then and create the .NET Core Console app adding the Iot.Device.Bindings package.

 1. From the command prompt.
+For Windows 10 WSL users, this means the Linux command prompt.
 2. Change to your preferred projects directory
 3. Create the .NET Core application directory.